ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 ### Selecting maximum Value based on other field by group?

-This code is grouping by one filed and then getting the max value of a numeric field for each group. `ArcPy` do not use gro
+This code is grouping by one filed and then getting the max value of a numeric field for each group. `ArcPy` do not use `group by` function; therefore, yo need to write this code.
+This script is efficient because, first it creates a list of all unique groups.
+Then, it creates another list for all

 The following algorithm is do the following: